Mehvix/notes/hugo/content/docs/cogsci-c100/attention.md

 ## Biofeedback

 - **Biofeedback:** form of operant conditioning in which person is trained to bring autonomic processes under conscious control
+{{< columns >}}<!-- mathjax fix -->
 - A signal, such as a tone or light, is made to come on whenever a certain desirable physiological change occurs

-    {{< columns >}}<!-- mathjax fix -->
 - Person is instructed to try to keep the signal on for increasing periods of time
 - Technique has been successfully used to teach people to reduce blood pressure, produce more regular heartbeats, decrease incidence of headaches and increase attention
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/attention/feedback.png)
 {{< /columns >}}
-    - _Neurofeedback_ is now also being used to treat ADHD and chronic pain
+- __Neurofeedback__ is now also being used to treat ADHD and chronic pain
     - fMRI neurofeedback for ADHD increases activation in the right inferior frontal cortex and is associated with clinical symptom improvement (Rubia, Criaud, Wulff, et al., 2019)
-    - Reinforcement can be used to teach people to regulate many physiological responses that they are normally not aware of
+    > Reinforcement can be used to teach people to regulate many physiological responses that they are normally not aware of
-    - Training of attentional ability in normal college students

 ## TV